 One day a friend of mine invited me to come over to his place to distract me from another headache.
 I hesitated but went.
 His mother also happened to be there and as she saw me she asked about my well-being.
 I said that my head was torturing me but other than that I was fine.
-She looked at me very closely and intensly, then she emphatically said “It is all just thoughts”.
+She looked at me very closely and intensely, then she emphatically said: “It is all just thoughts”.

 I was perplexed.
-In my mind, I tried but struggled to form an explanation of my history with this burden, but frankly, the power of her words were stronger than my pain.
+In my mind, I tried but struggled to form an explanation of my history with this burden, but frankly, the power of her words was stronger than my pain.
 She finished the silence by a nod and my friend started to talk about something else.
 But I was captured by a feeling that what she said was simply true.
-For the rest of that day I felt a bit shaken and unmasked but also incredibly relieved and intrigued and most importantly: the headache was gone!
+For the rest of that day, I felt a bit shaken and unmasked but also incredibly relieved and intrigued and most importantly: the headache was gone!
 Later I heard that for decades she was one of the very closest disciples of a Chinese meditation master.
 Going beyond projections, thoughts and their conditionings towards the very depth of her heart formed the ever-guiding principle of her spirituality.

 “What do you want?